 .
 The full ground contact construction allows for an even heel-to-toe transition which also helps with traction on all surfaces and terrains, even those that are wet or muddy.
 Flex grooves in the outsole allow the foot to move freely and also provide added flexibility and stability.

 Hoka One One ethylene-vinyl acetate (EVA) rubber is 30% softer than the standard running shoe EVA rubber.
-This makes for Hoka One One’s signature “cloud-like feel” in regard to cushioning.
+This makes for Hoka One One’s signature “cloud-like feel” in regards to cushioning.
 The Mafate 4 midsole uses a combination of durable RMAT® rubber and Hoka One One EVA rubber for the perfect mix of support, responsive cushioning, and protection.
 The late-stage, meta-rocker geometry of the midsole provides a more stable forefoot base and additional support.
 Runners described a subtle rolling feeling while running, which was much less pronounced compared to other Hoka One One models.

 A design called the active foot frame makes up the entire structure of the shoe and is engineered to wrap around the foot and allow it to sink into the midsole rather than ride on top.
 Although the shoe has an unstable look due to the ultra-sized midsole, the active foot frame gets rid of this concept as soon as the runner tries on the shoe

 The upper of the Mafate 4 is where many runners said the greatest improvement to the shoe has been made.
 The Mafate 3 was described as a little tight in the forefoot with the upper feeling loose and sloppy.
 The Mafate 4 features a no-sew, seamless construction of soft, durable, and breathable material with welded overlays in all the right places.
-A widened toe box and and a plush heel collar help lock the foot in place.
+A widened toe box and a plush heel collar help lock the foot in place.
 The heel cup is highly reinforced to provide a supportive fit.
-A slightly cushioned tongue and standard flat lacing system helps keep the foot in place.
+A slightly cushioned tongue and standard flat lacing system help to keep the foot in place.
 A durable TPU toe guard across the front of the shoe protects the toes from bumps and trail hazards